There are a number of cases in which you may want to remove duplicates from a list of records using Google Sheets.

-But, as a quick and easy way to deduplicate rows in a spreadsheet, Sheets Remove Duplicates does fine.
+But, as a quick and easy way to deduplicate rows in a spreadsheet, Sheets’ Remove Duplicates does fine.
 Here’s how it works.

 1. Import a source CSV file into a Google Sheet

-In this example, we will remove duplicate rows based on a matching email address.
+This example will remove duplicate rows based on a matching email address.
 You can see that we have a pair of matching records based on the email address.

 2. Select all columns and rows.